|Overall Rating||It´s OK|

 So the Arbor Abacus was around in 2011 as a tapered set back surfy camber pow board and then was discontinued.
 It took 2 years off but now it’s been around since 2013 as a continuous rocker directional twin backcountry/freestyle split board.
 The 2015 Arbor Abacus rides the same as the 2014 but just has a little more float in the nose/tail

-Please take an Avalanche Safety Course before taking The Abacus in the back country.
-Too may people die or permanently injure their selves there so don’t become a statistic.
+Please take an Avalanche Safety Course before taking The Abacus in the backcountry.
+Too many people die or permanently injure their selves there so don’t become a statistic.

 Boots: Burton Ion